infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Mental Health/Mental Health.md

 - Early attachment accounts for differences in people’s cognition, behaviour, social skills, and emotional responses, and also leads to the development of internal working models.
 - Secure attachment in childhood makes us grow up with a view of ourselves as secure and competent, and of the world as safe.
 Secure attachment buffers the impact of trauma, it basically keeps humans alive.
 - The risk of developmental and psychological damage is particularly acute for young children under the age of four, which is a critical period for children to bond to their parents or care-givers.
 Even in a very well-equipped institution with focused staff , it is unlikely that the attention they would receive by the personnel could replace good parental care.71
+- [4]Bowlby (1969/1982), the architect of attachment theory, proposed that human infants, like the young of many other species, have a need to form attachments to primary caregivers.
+The attachment system serves to enhance the child’s likelihood of survival (andthus survival of the genes) because the infant seeks to maintain proximity to the caregiver under conditions of threat.
+(Page 3)
+-

 ### ATTACHMENT STRUGGLES